mysociety/planningalerts-app/README.md

 To use capistrano and the OpenAustralia Foundation's default configuration model, ignore this part of the instructions and carry on.
 To use mySociety's yaml-based configuration system instead you will need to:

-1. Get the git submodules with `git submodule update --init`
+ * Copy the settings in `config/general.yml-example` to config/general.yml
-1. Copy the settings in `config/general.yml-example` and `config/test.yml-example` to `config/general.yml` and `config/test.yml`
+ * Copy the settings in `config/test.yml-example` to `config/test.yml`

 This should cause the Configuration object in `app/models/configuration.rb` to be overriden by `lib/themes/hampshire/configuration.rb` which will replace the Configuration object's values with the ones held in the yml files.
 You can test whether this is working by running `rspec lib/themes/hampshire/spec/models/configuration_spec.rb`